Welcome to the Psychology Department at SCC!

-The Psychology Program at Santiago Canyon College offers a variety of courses designed to prepare you for an Associate of Arts (A.A.) degree in Psychology, or to transfer to a four year college or university.
+The Psychology Program at Santiago Canyon College offers a variety of courses designed to prepare you for an Associate of Arts for Transfer (AA-T) degree in Psychology, or to transfer to a four-year college or university.

-Student Learning Outcomes for Students Completing the Associate's Degree in Psychology:
+Student Learning Outcomes for Students Completing the Associate of Arts for Transfer (AA-T) Degree in Psychology:

 Psychology Courses at SCC

-- Psych 219 Introduction to Research Methods in Psychology
+- PSYC 220 Introduction to Research Methods in Psychology (with Lab)

 - PSYC 230 Psychology of Adjustment (previously Psychology of Effective Behavior)

 For a listing of current course offerings and descriptions, go to Self-Service and search for Psychology courses at SCC in the Self-Service Course Catalog

 .
 You can reference the SCC course catalog